Speed Is a Classic

 One of the reasons Speed 2 didn’t deliver was that Keanu Reeves failed to return and was instead replaced by Jason Patric.

 Sandra and Keanu did reunite in 2006 for the underrated romantic drama, The Lake House.
-Their chemistry on-screen is so palpable that I’ve been waiting for them to do something together again in the later half of their careers.
+Their chemistry on-screen is so palpable that I’ve been waiting for them to do something together again in the latter half of their careers.

 Laugh if you want to, disagree if you want to, but I believe in this current age of so many reboots and reimaginings and dustings off of old film studio properties, there is absolutely room for a truly great sequel to the original Speed.